 Three Ireland (which bought O2 Ireland) is still rolling out its 4G network.
 It has a coverage map on its website that indicates where its services are available, with most areas only able to get coverage when you are outside, rather than both outside and inside.

-Eir, which owns Meteor, is still working on providing nationwide 4G network coverage.
+Eir, is still working on providing nationwide 4G network coverage.
 Its coverage map shows that the Dublin, Galway, Cork, Limerick and Waterford regions are well served, as are the midlands and Co Tipperary.
 But at the moment there is practically no availability in the north-west or anywhere west of Limerick and Cork.